chzelada/chzelada.github.io/_posts/2019-09-17-bayesian-bandit.md

 - The likelihood $$P(D \mid H)$$ is the evidence about H provided by the data D.
 - $$P(D)$$ is the total probability of the data taking into account all possible hypotheses.

-So the probability that we are interested in is given de data that we have generated so far $(D)$ what is the probability of the hypothesis $(H)$.
+So the probability that we are interested in is given de data that we have generated so far $$(D)$$ what is the probability of the hypothesis $$(H)$$.

-As an example we coul thing that we have a landing page where we show 2 ads.
-Both ads are new so we need to get an idea of it's true conversion rate.
+As an example, we could think that we have a landing page where we show two ads.
+Both ads are new, so we need to get an idea of its true conversion rate.
 So far we have this information

 | Ad | impressions | click |